-Update: We continue to see patients in our office, Monday–Thursday 8:30am–5pm, Friday 8:30am-2pm.
+March 2023 Update: We continue to see patients in our office, Monday–Thursday 8:30am–5pm, Friday 8:30am–2pm.
 Please call ahead to make an in-office appointment.
-Masks are still required in doctors’ offices.
+Masks are no longer required.

 FOR CURRENT PATIENTS ONLY: We now offer Telemedicine.
 Questions can be asked through our Patient Portal or you can call the office to request a phone appointment.

 As healthcare providers we put the well-being of our patients and our staff first.
 We know you are concerned about the Coronavirus (COVID-19), especially with the closure of schools, public meeting locations, and event cancellations.
 Our office is open (during our regular hours) and we are seeing patients.

 We want to take some time to share our efforts to reduce the potential for exposure at our office and help keep our patients, staff and community healthy.

 We are following the Centers for Disease Control (CDC) guidelines and are taking extra precautions to help prevent the spread of the virus:

 - We are asking patients who have a fever, cough, sneezing, or shortness of breath or if they’ve been traveling outside the US within the last few months to reschedule their appointment.

 - We have increased our cleaning measures and are frequently disinfecting exam rooms, workstations and high-touch surfaces and objects within our office.